Blog

 Organization and LocalBusiness schema provide foundational context.
 They tell AI systems who you are, what you do, and where you operate.
 This affects citation frequency for brand and category queries.

 Focus your implementation here first.
-These six schema types account for most AI citations because they match the formats AI uses to answer questions.
+These schema types account for most AI citations because they match the formats AI uses to answer questions.

 Technical SEO Foundations: Making Schema Implementation Scale